Roel/geoserver/src/community/taskmanager/doc/user.md

 ## Import Tool

 The import tool allows bulk creation of an unlimited amount of configurations on the basis of a template and a CSV file with attribute values.
 Contrary to the rest of the configuration, this function is only exposed via a REST service and not via the GUI.
 The import tool will generate a new configuration for each line in the CSV file, except for the first.
-The first line must specify the attribute names which should all match attributes that exist in the template.
+The first line must specify the attribute names which should all match attributes that exist in the template, plus `name` (required), `description` (optional) and `workspace` (optional) for the configuration metadata.
 The CSV file must specify a valid attribute value for each required attribute.

 To invoke the import tool, ``POST`` your CSV file to ``http://{geoserver-host}/geoserver/taskmanager-import/{template}``